SAP Memory Management

 - Local SAP SHM segments can be used by all work processes of one application server instance (AS instance).

 - Global SAP SHM segments can be used by all work processes of all AS instances running on the same host.

 The size of the shared memory pools is defined in the parameter ipc/shm_psize_<xx>.
 The parameter is valid on all operating systems.
 However, the creation of the pools is heavily dependent on the operating system.

 Extended Segments Memory (ES)

-Extended segments memory (ES) forms the basis for extended memory (EM) and global extended memory (EG).
+Extended segment memory (ES) forms the basis for extended memory (EM) and global extended memory (EG).
 The ES consists of a limited number of segments located next to each other and can be accessed by all work processes of an application server instance (AS instance).
 An ES segment consists of one or more ES blocks that are all the same size.
-The size of the blocks is configured in profile parameter em/blocksize_KB.
+The size of the blocks is configured in the profile parameter em/blocksize_KB.
 The default value is 4 MB.
 When a user context requests a memory area from the EM, one or more blocks are allocated to the EM from the ES.

 The ES blocks are stored in specific shared memory segments in the operating system.
 These segments are exclusively reserved for ES memory.
 How ES memory and therefore EM memory are implemented depends on the underlying operating system.

 Extended memory (EM) is the core of SAP Memory Management.
 The majority of data for a user session (user context), which different work processes access when processing requests, is stored here.
 These are mainly dialog work processes since this is where most user interaction with the system is processed.
 You set the size of the EM in profile parameter em/initial_size_MB.

 As of the release of SAP NetWeaver 7.4, the roll area was removed.
 Extended memory (EM) is now the actual memory for the application data.
 For more information, see SAP Note 2085980.